superseriousbusiness/gotosocial/docs/user_guide/settings.md

 If you navigate to your profile and refresh the page, your new avatar / header will be shown.
 It might take a bit longer for the update to federate out to remote instances.

+### Select Theme

+GoToSocial provides themes for you to choose from for the web view of your profile, to change your profile's appearance and vibe.

+To choose a theme, just select it from the profile settings page, and click/tap "Save profile info" at the bottom of the page.
+When you look at your profile in the web view (you may need to refresh the page), you'll see the new theme applied, and so will anyone else visiting your profile.

+!!! tip "Adding more themes"
+    Instance admins can add more themes by dropping css files into the `web/assets/themes` folder.
+See the [themes](../admin/themes.md) part of the admin docs for more information.

 ### Basic Information

 #### Display Name